robkrause/robertkrause2024/src/content/blog/pwas-are-still-not-here-yet/index.md

 ---
 title: "PWAs are still not here yet"
-description: "It's fascinating what can be done with web technology these days.
+description: "It's fascinating what can be done with web tech these days.
 But not anything"
 date: "Jun 3 2020"
 ---
 It's fascinating what can be done with web technology these days.
 But not anything